mitica/html-explorer/readme.md

   + `identify` (Boolean) [false] - identify image `width`, `height` and `type` by downloading data;
   + `data` (Boolean) [false] - set image `data` property.
 Works only if `identify` is true.

+## Changelog

+#### v0.0.7 - May 22, 2015

+- filter images by view size - width & heigth detected in image attributes
+- merge images with same src